olg6328/olg-voice-track/README.md

 ## recordings (latest month first)

 Recordings are also available in this [Google Drive folder](https://drive.google.com/drive/folders/18kPFlfDWt7Ut-0sDeM3kdsZOM7qBHvsE).

+### how to use recordings

+1. Choose a recording
+2. Click "View Raw" to download or preview using your system's or browser's audio player
+3. You can also download a recording by pressing the three dots

 ### year 1, month 03 (February 2024)